 For example, you could send a large chunk of your tax refund to your savings account, or if you receive a year-end bonus, that's the perfect opportunity to beef up your savings.

-One of the easiest and most effective ways to boost your savings is by using share certificates.
-With GECU's Share Certificates, you can earn even more on your deposited funds over a fixed period of time, anywhere between 182 days to five years in duration.
-By taking advantage of Share Certificates, you'll be earning money with your money, allowing you to increase your savings using a virtually risk-free financial instrument.
+One of the easiest and most effective ways to boost your savings is by using certificates.
+With GECU's certificates, you can earn even more on your deposited funds over a fixed period of time.
+By taking advantage of certificates, you'll be earning money with your money, allowing you to increase your savings using a virtually risk-free financial instrument.

 5. Be willing to sacrifice.